 Growth vs Self protection Social focus vs Personal focus

 Schwartz's theory identifies nineteen such motivationally distinct values and describes the dynamic relations amongst them.
 It also demonstrates how these values are interconnected.

-The Culture survey will determine whether an individual fits within your organizational culture and if they feel at ease in their position.
+The Cultural Orientation will determine whether an individual fits within your organizational culture and if they feel at ease in their position.
 It facilitates the positioning and the potential re-positioning of members within a group.

-The Behavior at work questionnaire will provide an insight into the behavior an individual expresses in a professional environment.
+The Behavioral Orientation will provide an insight into the behavior an individual expresses in a professional environment.